Why Tighnabruaich is Cowal's best kept secret!

 You won’t find crowds of tourists here.
 What you will find is fantastic seafood, welcoming pubs, a wide range of holiday accommodations, a vibrant arts scene, breathtaking scenery, ancient sites and loads of outdoor activities.

-Tighnabruaich is certainly a scenic place, with its villas, Victorian pier (still visited by the PS Waverley during the summer), palm trees and glorious views of the Kyles of Bute.
+Tighnabruaich is certainly a scenic place, with its villas, Victorian pier, palm trees and glorious views of the Kyles of Bute.

 The village also has a bustling main street with an art gallery, shops and cafés, which feature locally sourced and foraged food.